AbuBakrCh/git-pr-and-merge-understanding/README.md

 Git identifies that C, D, E, and F are unique to feature, then recreates them on top of X:

 A -> B -> X -> C' -> D' -> E' -> F'

+Squash and merge:

+- Squash combines multiple commits into one commit.
+- Merge integrates changes from one branch into another.

+They are different operations, although many Git hosting platforms (e.g., GitHub) offer a "Squash and Merge" button that performs both concepts together:

+- Squash all feature branch commits into a single commit.
+- Merge that single commit into the target branch.

+So:

+- Squash ≠ Merge
+- Squash and Merge = squash first, then merge the result.